utkmst/Langify/README.md

    - Enter text to detect its language.
    - Respond to prompts to continue or exit the session.
    - Type `exit` to quit the chatbot.
+   - Type `summary` if you want a summary of detected languages by models.

 ---
 ## Languages that Supported: